An Algorithm for Learning Smaller Representations of Models With Scarce Data: Related Work

-Socrates acting as a guide is more commonly known as knowledge distillation, and has multiple variants.
-It was originally repurposed by \newcite{bucilu2006model} as a model compression technique, and subsequently applied to deep learning by \newcite{sslref}.
-The judgment of Socrates amounts to ensuring generated points belong to the domain being considered.
-For this reason, Agora and some of these techniques can be considered, from an algorithmic point of view, a type of active learning.
-See \newcite{Balasubramanian} and \newcite{sener2018active} in the context of deep learning; and \newcite{BurrActive} for a survey of earlier and foundational work on this area, in addition to the work by \newcite{HannekeALTheory}.
-However, this discipline focuses on selecting a subset of the data to be labeled to guarantee efficient generalizability, and tends to concentrate on specific tasks and models.
-Our algorithm overlaps more with the subfield of membership query synthesis \cite{Angluin}.
-That being said, Agora makes the makes no assumptions about the task or the model being input, and our setting disallows us from sampling more data.
-Moreover, Socrates is not constrained to have a good performance on the dataset, and our proofs impose a lower-bound accuracy of $2/3$.
+Using a pre-trained model to improve the performance of another model is known as knowledge distillation.
+It was originally proposed by Bucilu\v{a} et al. \newcite{bucilu2006model} as a model compression technique, and later applied to deep learning with much success \newcite{sslref}.
+Since Agora labels new points automatically, it can be viewed as a type of active learning \newcite{balcanactive,HannekeALTheory,BurrActive} related to membership query synthesis \cite{Angluin}, and analogous to the work of Balasubramanian et al. \newcite{Balasubramanian} and Sener and Savarese \newcite{sener2018active}.
+However, active learning focuses on selecting a subset of the data to be labeled, for a specific input task and model.
+Agora is designed to be task-agnostic, and in our setting we are unabled to sample more data.
+Moreover, our labeler does not need to have a good accuracy on the dataset: our proofs only require a lower-bound of $2/3$, and rely instead on inducing provably good perturbations in the dataset.